sagargit97/sagargit97/README.md

 ---

 ### 🚀 About Me
-- 🏢 **Former QA Engineer (Automation & Manual Testing)** with 1.6 years of experience — transitioned into web development to pursue my passion for building scalable and interactive applications.
-- 🛍 **Shopify Frontend Developer** — worked with **Liquid**, custom themes, and Shopify APIs to deliver optimized e-commerce solutions.
 - 🌱 Currently learning **Full Stack Web Development** (HTML, CSS, JavaScript, React, **Python**, Django/Flask, Liquid, SQL, MongoDB)
+- 🏢 **Former QA Engineer** with 3 years of experience in **manual & automation testing** — transitioned into web development to pursue my passion for building scalable and interactive applications.
 - 💻 Looking to collaborate on **real-time web development projects**
 - 📫 Reach me at **sagar.senapati125@gmail.com**
 - ⚡ Fun fact: **I can debug code faster than I can decide what to eat 😄**